ALIs

 -j <jobid> or -j <jobid_1>,<jobid_2>,<jobid_3>

-To write to a specified file
+To write to a specified file.
+The file default is report.zip.

 -f <file>